atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 ```
 $template RemoteLogs,"/var/log/rsyslog"
 #*.* ?RemoteLogs;rsyslog_format
-:hostname, contains, "my_naming_convention"	?RemoteLogs;rsyslog_format
+:hostname, contains, "your_naming_convention"	?RemoteLogs;rsyslog_format
 & ~
 ```
-where my_naming_convention is a substring contained in all BMC hostnames
+where your_naming_convention is a substring contained in all BMC hostnames

 ### rsyslog configuration
 Change user permission on rsyslog